 How much does a YouTuber with 50k subscribers earn?

-You can make between $800 and $1,400 monthly if you have 50,000 subscribers who watch most of your videos on a regular basis, 35,000 views per day, and a 25% engagement rate.
+You can make between $800 and $1,400 monthly if you have 50,000 subscribers who watch most of your videos regularly, 35,000 views per day, and a 25% engagement rate.

 The income of some YouTube producers is mind-boggling.
 But don’t expect to get rich overnight with this.
 Making a solid living on YouTube requires a lot of work and a bit of luck.